ioslas/JAVA-mini_educated_projects/Beginner_educated_level/Desktop_Development/Cryptography/README.md

   [External Library](https://www.bouncycastle.org/): `bcprov-jdk18on-1.79.jar`<br>
 Must be added to your project as an **external archive**

+## How to Run
+1. Clone the repository or download the files.
+2. Add the `bcprov-jdk18on-1.79.jar` to your project's libraries.
+3. if you

 ```bash (if you run it on cmd)
 javac *.java
 java EncryptionDecryption